We're Your Tree Care and Tree Removal Partner!

 * First Name * Last Name * Phone Address City Need information regarding: Email

 Trees, like people and animals, get sick.
-How do you locate a “tree doctor” if your trees show indicators of poor health?
+How do you identify a “tree doctor” if your trees show indicators of poor health?

-Leaf loss, in one area or across a tree’s entire crown, is the most common symptom of a problem.
+Leaf loss, in one area or across a tree’s entire crown, is the most common sign of a problem.
 Mushroom growth, regularly from a trunk or base, is another.
 A spate of dead limbs can be a symptom.

 Averting problems is the most efficient approach to tree health.
 It’s advisable to have your trees inspected every three to five years by a Certified Arborist.
 Dorshak Tree Service, with seven Certified Arborists on staff, offers this service for free for tree owners in and around Durhamswood.

-Another possibility – again, long before reaching this point – is planting trees with similar appearance, yet much more resistance to insects and disease.
+Another possibility – again, long before reaching this point – is planting trees with similar aesthetics, yet far more resistance to insects and disease.
 Concolor firs and Norway spruces are alternatives to Colorado spruces.

 Insect pests pose serious threats to residential trees.
 Insects are usually host specific, meaning they target one species.
-The deadly bronze birch borer goes after birches.
+The deadly bronze birch borer attacks birches.
 Linden borers mainly target lindens.

-Another invasive, the spotted lanternfly, is inching west after its discovery in Pennsylvania in 2014.
+Another invasive, the spotted lanternfly, is heading west after its discovery in Pennsylvania in 2014.
 The China native feeds on more than 70 tree species, including maples, oaks, lindens, hickory and black walnut.

 Blocking insect damage, once again, is about proactivity.
 Repellents are applied in two ways: injecting directly into trees, or drenching soil beneath for roots to take in.